Current Vacancies

 Please be advised that applications are welcome in Welsh, and any applications submitted in Welsh will not be treated less favourably than an application submitted in English.

-Human Resources Department, based at Service Headquarters, Carmarthen
+Community Risk Management Planning (CRMP) Department, based at Service Headquarters, Carmarthen

 The Role